The spectrum of a quantum Lifshitz black hole in two dimensions: A Lifshitz-like dilaton gravity model

 The general solution for $0 < \alpha < 1$ in Schwarzschild gauge is given by

 where the constant $a$ is just a convenient redefinition of $\lambda$ given by

-and $b$ is a free parameter which, from a higher dimensional point of view, can be interpreted as parametrising the departure of the solution from extremality \cite{Cadoni:1993rn}.
-The Penrose diagram of the solution is shown in \autoref{fig:penrose-diagram}.
-Defining the horizon radius $r_h$ implicitly by $f(r_h) = 0$ we have additionally the following relation $b = (ar_h)^{1+\frac{1}{\alpha}}$.
-We note that in terms of the reduction, the mass parameter $b$ is always fixed in terms of $a$, see \eqref{eq:bhfixed}.
+and $b$ is a free parameter which, from a higher-dimensional perspective, parametrizes the departure of the solution from extremality \cite{Cadoni:1993rn}.
+In the context of the dimensional reduction, the parameters $a$ and $b$ can be read off from \eqref{eq:bhfixed} in terms of the extremal radius $r_0$ of the higher-dimensional black hole, where $a = \frac{\alpha}{r_0(1+\alpha)}$ and $b = (2 r_0)^{1 + \frac{1}{\alpha}}$.
+For this section, however, we will treat $b$ as an unconstrained free parameter, reflecting the freedom inherent in the two-dimensional dilaton model.
+Defining the horizon radius $r_h$ implicitly for the two-dimensional model by $f(r_h) = 0$, we have additionally the following relation $b = (a r_h)^{1+\frac{1}{\alpha}}$.

-We can relate the free parameter $b$ to the ADM mass $M$ of the solution \cite{Cadoni:1993rn, Lemos:1993py, Kumar:1994ve}
+We can relate the free parameter $b$ to the ADM mass $M$ of the solution \cite{Cadoni:1993rn, Lemos:1993py, Kumar:1994ve}.

 Additionally it may be verified by using the equations of motion \eqref{eq:LS-EE-metric} that

 is always a Killing vector of the metric which can be used to compute the aforementioned ADM mass \cite{Mann:1992yv}.
 In Schwarzschild gauge this becomes $\xi = -a\partial_{t}$.
 The existence of this Killing vector for a dynamical dilaton already indicates how the $\text{SL}(2,\mathbb{R})$ isometries are broken down to $U(1)$ and hence from $\text{AdS}_2$ to nearly-$\text{AdS}_2$ in the case of JT gravity \cite{Maldacena:2016upp}.